joseph-fajen/ollama_prompting_tool_v2/README.md

    - Set reasonable timeouts for API calls
    - Use streaming mode for chat interactions
    - Configure max workers based on system resources
+   - Use environment variables for configuration

 2. **Security**:
    - Never hardcode API keys in code
+   - Use environment variables for API keys
    - Use the keyring system for secure storage
    - Regularly rotate API keys
    - Monitor API usage and costs